tetzank/homepage/content/posts/identical-code-folding.md

 GCC with `-O2` can fold member functions which are independent of the template parameters to a single implementation.
 This only gets us half the way.
-It does not work for member functions which depend on template parameters, but happen to generate identical code.
+It does not work for member functions which depend on template parameters but happen to generate identical code.
 The gold linker provides an optimization pass to identify identical functions and let them share their code.
 An option also available to clang.